theforeman/kafo/README.md

 password: <%= scope.function_decrypt([scope.lookupvar("::foreman::db_password"))]) -%>
 ```

-Also you can take advantage of already encrypted password and store as it is
+Also you can take advantage of already encrypted passwords and store since it is
 (encrypted).
 Your application can decrypt it as long as it knows the
 passphrase.
-Passphrase can be obtained as $kafo_configure::password.
+The passphrase can be obtained from $kafo_configure::password.

 Note that we use a bit extraordinary form of encrypted passwords.
 All our
-encrypted passwords looks like "$1$base64encodeddata".
+encrypted passwords look like "$1$base64encodeddata".
 As you can see we
-use $1$ prefix by which we can detect that its encrypted password by us.
+use the $1$ as prefix by which we can detect that it is our specially encrypted password.
 The form has nothing common with Modular Crypt Format.
 Also our AES output
 is base64 encoded.
 To get a password from this format you can do something
 like this in your application